roywakumelojr/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are a form of storing data in a manor that makes it easy to obtain the information when needed where as SQL is a language that is use to communicate to the. database

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?

+Foreign keys are a way of linking items in a table to other items in different tables via primary keys.
+Similar to the (React)import or (express)require linking process.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.

+Foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.

+Considering many to many relationships are modeled through the use of a third table, we would need to have two or more foreign keys in the same table.

 ## Minimum Viable Product